burnoil/BFXDIAGS/README.md

 * Displays assigned relays

-* Has remote agent management ability (still being refined)

-* Displays the count of Errors or Warnings in the logs

 * Displays Errors in RED, Warnings in  YELLOW, Successes in LIGHT GREEN.
-(Can be changed by user)

-* Button to find and open the latest BigFix log in the default log location (Auto-tails)

-* Button to restart BESClient service.
+* Restart BESClient service.

-* Button to clear site cache

-* Button to clear Agent cache

-* Manual port checking to check any port (UDP or TCP)

-* Button to open Windows Event Viewer

 * Network speed status (UL and DL)

-* Button to open and edit BigFix registry tree directly (Double-click to display/edit)

-* Most features are threaded.

 Adding  more...